Margaret Kennedy, Countess of Cassilis

-Margaret Kennedy, Countess of Cassilis (died 1580) was a Scottish aristocrat.
+Margaret Kennedy, Countess of Cassillis (died 1580) was a Scottish aristocrat.

 Family

-She was a daughter of Alexander Kennedy of Bargany.
+She was a daughter of Alexander Kennedy.
 Her first husband was Hugh or John Wallace of Craigie.
 According to some sources, their daughter, Margaret Wallace, married Alan Cathcart, 4th Lord Cathcart.
 She had two sons, the Laird of Craigie and William Wallace of Failford.

-In 1540 she married Gilbert Kennedy, 3rd Earl of Cassilis (1515–1558).
+In 1540 she married Gilbert Kennedy, 3rd Earl of Cassillis (1515–1558).
 Their children included: